TRANS AM 101

 The Ford Mustang.
 The Dodge Challenger.
 The Chevrolet Camaro.
 Racing side-by- side.

-In a reflection of the ongoing muscle car battle for supremacy that has raged for nearly 50 years, transcending tracks, showrooms and garages across America, Trans Am is putting the pony back in the paddock and back on the racetrack with TA2, powered by AEM.
+In a reflection of the ongoing muscle car battle for supremacy that has raged for nearly 50 years on tracks, in showrooms and in garages across America, Trans Am is putting the pony back in the paddock and back on the racetrack with the Big Machine Vodka SPIKED Coolers TA2 Series.

-With car counts regularly in the 30s, there’s no getting around it—TA2 is the hottest property in road racing.
-TA2 combines the prowess of a purpose-built racing platform, tailored to the grueling conditions of sprint format racing, with relevant manufacturer power plants and the unmistakable silhouettes of today’s muscle cars.
-TA2 represents the best value platform in racing, with engines capable of lasting an entire season and cost control measures that allow drivers to fully focus on racing, not the financing of it, while showcasing their talents and skill.
+With car counts regularly in the 40s to 50s, the is the hottest series in road racing.
+The BMVSC TA2 Series combines the prowess of a purpose-built racing platform, tailored to the grueling conditions of sprint format racing, with relevant manufacturer power plants and the unmistakable silhouettes of today’s muscle cars.
+TA2 represents a value platform in racing, with engines capable of lasting an entire season and cost-control measures that allow drivers to fully focus on racing, not the financing of it, while showcasing their talents and skill.

-The TA2 racecar is a purpose-built racing machine.
-Designed, built and tuned with only one thing in mind—performance.
-With engines restricted to just under 500 horsepower, longevity is promoted while not sacrificing performance.
-So, yes, the TA2 race car is built on a cost effective platform, but it still produces speeds that are more than capable of raising eyebrows.
+The Big Machine Vodka SPIKED Coolers TA2 Series racecar is a purpose-built racing machine.
+Designed, built, and tuned with only one thing in mind—performance.
+With engines restricted to just 530 horsepower, longevity is promoted while not sacrificing performance.
+The BMVSC TA2 Series racecar is built on a cost-effective platform, but it still produces speeds that are more than capable of raising eyebrows.

-TA2 is the reinvigoration of Road Racing in North America, iconic performance machines that are relevant from the track to the show room floor.
-They’ve attracted drivers in droves, quadrupling the class in 2012 and setting record attendances from race to race.
-They’ve put on shows of consistent side-by-side racing and continue to break their own track records and, as the platform becomes more and more refined, all while maintaining its cost controlled approach.
+The BMVSC TA2 Series has reinvigorated road racing in North America, with iconic racecars that are relevant from the track to the showroom floor.
+TA2 has attracted drivers in droves, including some of the biggest names in motorsports today and a stable of Young Guns, setting record attendances from race to race.
+They’ve put on shows of consistent side-by-side racing, and continue to break their own track records as the platform becomes more and more refined, all while maintaining its cost controlled approach.

 Cost Control Specifications: